 How Oberheiden P.C.
 Can Help Your Business Avoid Billing Mistakes

 Decades at the U.S. Justice Department, the insights of long-time healthcare fraud prosecutors, and exceptionally qualified billing and coding experts all make Oberheiden P.C. a go-to place when it comes to protecting healthcare businesses against audits, inquiries, and investigations.
+We represent clients in need of qui tam defense, involved in False Claim Act investigation, facing federal criminal charges, and in other legal matters.
 Our attorneys and consultants are available to discuss your concerns and work with you so that you can build your business without having to worry about the next audit, disgruntled employees, or incompetent staff members.
-Call Oberheiden, P.C. today at (214) 692-2171, including on weekends, or inquire online.
+Call Oberheiden, P.C. today at 888-680-1745, including on weekends, or inquire online.
 Consultations are free and confidential.

 Dr. Nick Oberheiden, founder of Oberheiden P.C., focuses his litigation practice on white-collar criminal defense, government investigations, SEC & FCPA enforcement, and commercial litigation.